chorioriyeh/group12-password-vault/README.md

 # Password Vault

-A secure local password manager with encryption, built for virtual environment deployment.
+The Password Vault is a locally encrypted password manager with a master password, add/get/list entries, and a copy-to-clipboard feature built for virtual environment deployment.

 ## Features
 - Master password protection